ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 Cartopy Shapefiles
 `````````````````````

 The Python plotting tasks require a path to the directory where the Cartopy Natural Earth shapefiles are located.
 The medium scale (1:50m) cultural and physical shapefiles are used to create coastlines and other geopolitical borders on the map.
-On `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, this path is already set in the system's machine file using the variable ``FIXshp``.
+On :srw-wiki:`Level 1 <Supported-Platforms-and-Compilers>` systems, this path is already set in the system's machine file using the variable ``FIXshp``.
 Users on other systems will need to download the shapefiles and update the path of ``$FIXshp`` in the machine file they are using (e.g., ``$SRW/ush/machine/macos.yaml`` for a generic MacOS system, where ``$SRW`` is the path to the ``ufs-srweather-app`` directory).
 The subset of shapefiles required for the plotting task can be obtained from the `SRW Data Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/NaturalEarth/NaturalEarth.tgz>`__.
 The full set of medium-scale (1:50m) Cartopy shapefiles can be downloaded `here <https://www.naturalearthdata.com/downloads/>`__.

 Task Configuration
 `````````````````````